B.Sc., J.D., F.C.C.I.

 - he has also been an instructor and trial judge at the Intensive Trial Advocacy course

 - Jonathan was only the second Canadian lawyer to be selected for membership into the Community Association Institute’s College of Community Association Lawyers.
-The College of Community Association Lawyers acknowledges lawyers who have distinguished themselves though contributions to Community Association Law, committed themselves to high standards of professional and ethical conduct, and who have actively promoted consumer education and professional development.
+The College of Community Association Lawyers acknowledges lawyers who have distinguished themselves through contributions to Community Association Law, committed themselves to high standards of professional and ethical conduct, and who have actively promoted consumer education and professional development.

 In addition to his busy practice, Jonathan is an avid golfer and has written two books on the mental aspect of the game of golf, as well as several books on coaching hockey.